Arjun-M-101/youtube-lakehouse/README.md

 **Diagnosis:** Checked the actual computation in both `transform_logic.py` and the Spark aggregation in `silver_to_gold.py` - `avg_engagement_ratio` is correctly computed as an average per `(category, date, region)` bucket, each one a small decimal.
 The bug wasn't in the pipeline at all: the pivot table's column header literally read *"Sum of Avg_engagement_ratio"*.
 QuickSight's default field aggregation is `SUM`, and the table was rolled up across every category **and every one of ~200 trending dates** - summing ~200+ small daily averages is exactly how you get to 100+.
 **Fix:** Changed the field's aggregation in the QuickSight visual from `Sum` to `Average`.
 No pipeline or Terraform change needed.
 (For a more statistically rigorous version, a calculated field of `sum(total_likes + total_comments) / sum(total_views)` avoids the average-of-averages issue entirely - noted here as a possible future refinement, not required for correctness at this scale.)

+### 16. dbt seed connection timeout on a redeploy - `publicly_accessible = false` blocking the only network path in
+**Symptom:** `dbt seed` ran for ~4 minutes then failed with `Database Error ('connection time out', TimeoutError(110, 'Connection timed out'))`, on a redeploy where the exact same command had connected fine before.
+**Diagnosis:** Misleading first signal: the `redshift-data execute-statement` checks from Step 8 had worked fine moments earlier, which looked like proof the workgroup was reachable.
+It wasn't a useful signal either way - the Data API goes over the AWS control plane, not a direct network path, so it doesn't care about `publicly_accessible` at all. dbt, running from outside the VPC, connects over the real network path, and `redshift.tf` has `publicly_accessible = false` permanently baked in as the QuickSight-safe setting (Problem #11).
+The root cause was step ordering: this redeploy had run Step 10 (QuickSight) before Steps 8-9 (data + dbt), so the workgroup had been sitting at `false` the entire time dbt was trying to reach it.
+**Fix:** Two changes, not a one-off toggle:
+1. Turned `publicly_accessible` into a Terraform variable (`redshift_publicly_accessible` in `variables.tf`, default `false`) instead of a hardcoded value in `redshift.tf`, so it can be overridden per-apply without hand-editing the file.
+2. Added `scripts/run_dbt_step.sh`, which confirms the caller's public IP against the ingress CIDR, opens the workgroup (`publicly_accessible = true`), runs `dbt seed && dbt run && dbt test`, then closes it back to `false` - one guarded, deterministic pass instead of remembering to flip a flag twice.
+If dbt fails partway, `set -euo pipefail` stops the script with the workgroup left open on purpose, so the live connection is still there to debug rather than lost.
+**Why I'm keeping this in the README:** the timeout itself wasn't the real bug - it was that Steps 1-10 have a hard ordering dependency (QuickSight needs the workgroup private; dbt needs it public) that the original playbook never enforced.
+A script can guarantee the open/close pair happens correctly; it can't fix a human running Step 10 before Step 9.
+The actual fix is both: automate the toggle, and never reorder the steps.

 ## ✅ Key Takeaways

 - Demonstrates the Medallion Architecture (Bronze → Silver → Gold) on **real managed AWS services**, not local emulation.